Greenwashing: Evidence from Hedge Funds

 65 Pages Posted: 23 Jun 2020 Last revised: 7 Jun 2021

 Date Written: May 26, 2020

-We find that a non-trivial number of hedge funds that endorse the United Nations Principles for Responsible Investment (PRI) indulge in greenwashing.
+We find that a non-trivial number of hedge funds that endorse the United Nations Principles for Responsible Investment indulge in greenwashing.
 Hedge funds that greenwash underperform both genuinely green and nongreen funds after adjusting for risk.
-By exploiting the staggered adoption of stewardship codes, we provide causal evidence that relates greenwashing to fund underperformance.
-Consonant with an agency explanation, funds that greenwash (i) underperform more when incentive alignment is poor, (ii) trigger more regulatory violations, and (iii) report more suspicious returns.
-However, investors do not appear to discriminate between funds that greenwash and those that are genuinely green.
+Consistent with an agency explanation, greenwashers (i) underperform more when incentive alignment is poor, (ii) trigger more regulatory violations, and (iii) report more suspicious returns.
+By exploiting regulatory reforms that aim to enhance stewardship and curb greenwashing, we provide causal evidence that relates agency problems to greenwashing and fund underperformance.
+Investors, however, do not appear to discriminate between greenwashers and genuinely green funds.

-Keywords: Principles for Responsible Investment, Socially Responsible, Hedge Funds, Walk the Talk, Agency Problems, Operational Risk, ESG
+Keywords: Principles for Responsible Investment, Greenwash, Hedge Funds, Walk the Talk, Agency Problems, Operational Risk, ESG, Stewardship

 JEL Classification: G23, Q56